 There are a few characteristics you will find behind a brand embodying the slow fashion model:

-- Clothes are usually made from high quality, sustainable materials like organic linen.
+- Clothes are usually made from high quality, lower-impact materials like organic linen.

 - Garments are more timeless than trendy.